Skip to main content

 Protocol

 Clients connect with a short-lived token from POST /api/v1/hive/servers/:serverId/realtime-token.
 Tokens include user ID, server ID, role, expiry, and event scopes.
-Accepted client messages are typed commands:
+Accepted client messages are CRDT sync, awareness, compatibility, and health messages: